relay - to pass on (a message or information); to divide up mail into bundles to be placed in storage box.

 smart - fashionable, elegant, esp. in a very high degree

-to dine with Duke Humphrey* - to go dinnerless
+nunch (Dialect) - nuncheon, light refreshment + dine with Duke Humphrey - to go dinnerless.

-jovial* - characterized by hearty mirth, humour, or good fellowship; merry, jolly.
+jovial - characterized by hearty mirth, humour, or good fellowship; merry, jolly + Jehovah or Yahweh - God of Israel.
+The name has been derived from hawah, "to sink down or fall."

-to hit the jackpot* - to have an extraordinary stroke of luck; hencoop - a coop or pen of basket-work, wire-work, or the like, in which poultry are kept.
+hencoop - a coop or pen of basket-work, wire-work, or the like, in which poultry are kept + hit the jackpot - to have an extraordinary stroke of luck.

 topping - very fine, excellent; tip-top, first-rate

-porterhouse - a house at which porter and other malt liquors are retailed
+porterhouse - a house at which porter and other malt liquors are served

 scotfree* - free from payment of 'scot', tavern score, fine, etc.; exempt from injury, punishment, etc.

-club - a staff or baton used as an official and restrictive 'pass'; a heavy stick or staff for use as a weapon, thin enough at one end to be grasped with the hand, and increasing in thickness and weight towards the other end.
+club - a staff or baton used as an official and restrictive 'pass'; a heavy stick or staff for use as a weapon, thin enough at one end to be grasped with the hand, and increasing in thickness and weight towards the other end + card suits: clubs, spades, hearts, diamonds + a fanatic, preoccupied with murder of Becket, attacked Saint Laurence O'Toole on the altar steps of Canterbury Cathedral and beat him with a club [.25], while he was preparing to celebrate Mass.

-chuck - chick, chicken, fowl; the act of taking food; a meal, meal-time.
+chuck - chicken, fowl; the act of taking food; a meal, meal-time + check = cheque.

 ketchup - a sauce made from the juice of mushrooms, walnuts, tomatoes, etc., and used as a condiment with meat, fish, or the like.
 Often with qualification, as mushroom ketchup, etc.